Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Comparisons between Different Optimal and/or MR-LRCs for General Parameters

 \section{Comparisons between Different Optimal and/or MR-LRCs for General Parameters}

-In this section, we compare global and local field sizes, and computational complexities of local and global erasure correction with Construction \ref{construction 1} and codes from the literature that are defined for general parameters.
+In this section, we compare global field sizes of Construction \ref{construction 1} and MR-LRCs from the literatue.
+We then focus on comparing local field sizes and computational complexities of local and global erasure correction with Construction \ref{construction 1} and codes from the literature that are defined for general parameters.
 To this end, we will focus on Tamo-Barg codes \cite{tamo-barg}, which are general optimal LRCs with linear field sizes (although not MR); the codes in \cite{gabrys}, which are the previous known MR-LRCs with smallest global fields; and Gabidulin-based LRCs \cite{rawat, kadhe, kim, calis}, which have outer MSRD codes and thus enjoy the same universality, dynamism and local fields as Construction \ref{construction 1}.

-We will not study the minimum required per-node storage (i.e. storage complexity), since in all cases the number of bits per symbol is at most linear in $ gr $, which is not large enough to pose problems in large-scale DSSs.
+We will not study the minimum required per-node storage (i.e., storage complexity), since in all cases the number of bits per symbol is at most linear in $ gr $, which is not large enough to pose problems in large-scale DSSs.